aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

 1. GeneID
 2. PCC between the gene that named the file and the gene in column 1.

-These data are intended for extracting Common bean coexpression network using custom PCC threshold The network could be inferred using the `inferNetwork` script in this folder.
+These data are intended for extracting common bean coexpression network using custom PCC threshold The network could be inferred using the `inferNetwork` script in this folder.

 ===========================================================================================================